AvalokAI/AvalokAI/README.md

 - Please start a discussion or github issue to request for a feature.

 # Feedback
 We are always open for feedback.
 Start a github discussion or github issue.
+You can also email us at avalokai@gmail.com

-Consider signing up for updates at https://avalokai.com
+Consider signing up for updates at [https://avalokai.com](https://avalokai.wixsite.com/avalokai)